binxio/cfn-kong-provider/README.md

 { "Fn::GetAtt": [ "KongConsumer", "id" ]}
 ```

-Note that this release does not yet allow you to add credentials to the consumer.
+You can also add credentials with [Custom::KongCredentials](docs/KongCredentials.md) and ACLs with [Custom::KongACL](docs/KongACL.md) to the consumer.

 ## Installation